bbuchsbaum/neuroarchive/raw-data/Quantization_proposal_and_sprint.md

 Implementation note (2025-05-23): Ticket **QNT-S2-3** has been implemented in `forward_step.quant`.
 The function iterates over spatial blocks determined by `auto_block_size()` and calls `.quantize_voxel_block()` for each slab to compute per-block scale and offset before performing quantization.

 Implementation note (2025-05-24): Ticket **QNT-S2-4** has been implemented in `forward_step.quant`.
 During the block-wise loop, each slab's quantized values, scale and offset are now written directly to the pre-created HDF5 datasets using `hdf5r` hyperslab writes.
+Implementation note (2025-05-25): Ticket **QNT-S2-5** has been implemented in `forward_step.quant`.
+The function now accumulates `n_clipped_total` across all processed slabs and collects per-voxel scale and offset statistics for the upcoming quantization report.

 **Epic QNT-S2-E2: Quantization Report & Final Polish** *Goal: Implement the detailed JSON quantization report, associated helper function, and finalize documentation and tests for the `quant` transform.*